marko-cs/mooc-sec-project-I/README.md

 Link to source https://github.com/marko-cs/mooc-sec-project-I/blob/main/secprojectI/flawsapp/views.py#L28

 Inputs from users can contain harmful content which reads, deletes or inserts data.
-Typical injections are SQL injections where attacker tries to manipulate data using SQL statements which are embedded into data provided by end user.
-Objective is execute those on application server side.
+Typical injections are SQL injections where and attacker tries to manipulate data using SQL statements which are embedded into data provided by the end user.
+Objective is to execute those on the application server side.

-This application do not use Django framework features to prevent SQL injection.
+This application does not use Django framework features to prevent SQL injection.
 Instead we are using raw SQL and string operations to build those.

 **How to fix**